Introduction

 Strategies to Increase the Percentage of Customers Who Write Reviews

 We recommend a layered approach: remove friction, add incentive, and create social momentum.
-Each layer is most effective when orchestrated in one retention platform that replaces disparate tools—More Growth, Less Stack.
+This is most effective when managed through a single retention platform rather than disparate tools.

 Timing and sequencing of review requests